And take…the sword of the Spirit, which is the word of God. Ephesians 6:17

 Malachi said God “hates divorce” because it “covers one’s garment with violence” (Mal.
 2:16).
 It destroys what God joins together.
 We should not be surprised that more and more people love divorce and hate marriage.
 They call evil good and good evil by promoting divorce and minimizing marriage (Mal.
 2:17; Isa.
 5:20-21).

 Men have historically hardened their hearts against God’s marriage design (Matt.
 19:4-6, 7-8).
-Marriage is a unique relationship between a man and a woman that completes, secures and supports them on their journey through life toward eternity (Gen. 2:18-24).
+Marriage is a unique relationship between a man and a woman that completes, secures, and supports them on their journey through life toward eternity (Gen. 2:18-24).
 Jesus exalts the honor of marriage and prohibits mankind from sundering what God joins together (Matt.
 19:6).
 We sin and will answer to God when we fail to honor the moral purity and integrity of marriage as God arranged it (Heb.
 13:4).

 Why and how do people hate marriage?

-1. Many do not believe marriage is from God.
+(1) Many do not believe marriage is from God.
 They believe marriage is man’s idea – the product of social evolution and civil law.
 In truth, marriage belongs to God.
 God gave mankind marriage, we did not give it to ourselves (Gen. 2:18, 21-24; Matt.
 19:3-6).
+Marriage suffers when men and women refuse to believe and obey God, who gave us marriage (Eph.
+5:22-33).
+Dishonoring marriage dishonors God (Rom.
+1:18-32).
+Men and women will continue to dishonor marriage when they refuse to fear God and keep His commandments (Eccl.
+12:13; Rom.
+1:22-25).

-3. Many endorse divorce for any reason and remarriage without consequences.
+(3) Many endorse divorce for any reason and remarriage without consequences.
 The Pharisees tested Jesus over putting away a wife for every cause due to their perversion of God’s purpose for marriage (Matt.
 19:3-6).
 Jesus affirmed the permanency of marriage, but they continued to display their hardened heart toward marriage by emphasizing the legal right to give a certificate of divorce and put away a wife (Matt.
 19:7-8).
-God has never intended for us to casually divorce (“but from the beginning it was not so”): “And I say unto you, whoever divorces his wife, expect for sexual immorality, and marries another, commits adultery; and whoever marries her who is divorced commits adultery” (Matt.
+God has never intended for people to casually divorce (“but from the beginning it was not so”): “And I say unto you, whoever divorces his wife, except for sexual immorality, and marries another, commits adultery; and whoever marries her who is divorced commits adultery” (Matt.
 19:9).
 We must commit ourselves to marriage as God designed it – a blessing from the beginning.
 One sins when he or she sunders what God has joined together.

 Reprint with edit: